The Student (newspaper): History

 The Student started in 1887 as a small fortnightly magazine, founded by Robert Cochrane Buist.
 In 1889 the Students' Representative Council took over publishing the paper from Buist.
-The Student states that it was founded by Robert Louis Stevenson.
+The Student has stated that it was founded by Robert Louis Stevenson.
 A typical, turn-of-the-century edition of The Student would open with a short biography of a notable person and an editorial.
 The remaining content largely comprised notes from various societies, sports results, poetry and literary reviews, and profiles of newly appointed lecturers.
 The magazine was supported by advertising, but cost two pence.

 By the 1970s, The Student had become a weekly newspaper, roughly Berliner in format.
 The running of the newspaper wasby this stagein the control of the Student Publications Board, a body independent of the university.
 It was during the first half of the 1970s that Gordon Brown, future British prime minister, was a news editor.
 The type of content had shifted to reflect the times: a typical copy would contain pages on news, the environment, society, features, politics and entertainment.
 By this point, the price had risen to five pence.

 The 1990s saw the introduction of computers to the newspaper; the offices were also moved from the Student Publications Board offices at 1 Buccleuch Place to their present location in the Pleasance, anecdotally held to be space reclaimed after the closure of a monkey-testing lab.
 Initially, the newspaper was laid out on Apple Macintosh computers.
 During this period, Darius Danesh briefly wrote for the paper, as a film and music critic.

 The paper, then in tabloid format, won The Herald Student Media Award for best newspaper in 1998, 2006, 2007, 2008 and 2010 and the Guardian Student Media Awards for Best Newspaper on a Shoestring in 2001.
 The paper was redesigned several times in the lead-up to the millennium, winning The Herald award for its design in 2004.
 After failing to win the same award the following year, the paper was again radically redesigned in 2006.

 Many of The Students former writers have gone on to become internationally renowned journalists and politicians.
 Past staff members of The Student include the former British Prime Minister Gordon Brown; Lord Steel; Robin Cook; and many of Fleet Street's reporters and editors.
 Recent graduates include Guardian staff writer and editor Helen Pidd and BBC radio reporter Chris Page.